-First, you’ll need to create a Heroku account if you don’t already have one (you can select any language in the on-boarding flow).
-After you’ve created an account, you’ll be presented with the “Create New App” screen–simply follow the prompts to create an app.
-Once your app is created click “Resources”, and in the “Add-Ons” search for “Postgres”.
+First, you’ll need to create a Heroku account if you don’t already have one (you can select any language in the onboarding flow).
+After you’ve created an account, you’ll be presented with the “Create New App” screen—simply follow the prompts to create an app.
+Once your app is created, click “Resources.”
+Then, in the “Add-Ons,” search for “Postgres.”
 Heroku’s free plan unfortunately doesn’t offer enough rows to fully extract your Shopify instance, so you’ll need to select Hobby Basic ($9/month).

 2. Extracting Data from Shopify to Your Postgres Database

 We’ll use an ETL service to pull your order data from your Shopify account to your newly created Postgres database.
-ETL stands for extract, transform, & load; three database functions that when combined into one solution extract data from one database and push it to another.
+ETL stands for extract, transform, and load; three database functions that, when combined into one solution, extract data from one database and push it to another.
 There are numerous ETL options to choose from, but we prefer StitchData.
 Their free account should provide enough data replication for most Shopify stores under $10mm in annual revenue.

 After you’ve created your StitchData account, click “Destination” and enter your new Postgres Database credentials (you can leave the encryption type to None).
-Next, add your Shopify account, by simply clicking “Add Integration” and selecting Shopify and installing the StitchData app.
+Next, add your Shopify account by simply clicking “Add Integration,” selecting Shopify, and installing the StitchData app.

 After you’ve completed these steps, StitchData will begin extracting your Shopify data and loading it into your Postgres DB.
-This process should take 30 minutes to an hour.
+This process should take thirty minutes to an hour.